gpuweb/WSL/Spec/source/index.rst

         \ottdruleexpr{}
     \end{align*}

-..
-Do we have a notion of ill-formed syntactically correct type?
-If so we should make sure it appears nowhere.

 Typing expressions
 """"""""""""""""""

-Literals are always well-typed and uniform, and are of any type that can contain them (depending on which is required for validation to succeed).
+Literals are always well-typed and are of any type that can contain them (depending on which is required for validation to succeed).
 ``true`` and ``false`` are always boolean.

-``null`` is always well-typed and uniform, and its type can be any pointer or array reference type (depending on which is required for validation to succeed).
+``null`` is always well-typed and its type can be any pointer or array reference type (depending on which is required for validation to succeed).

-The type of an expression in parentheses, is the type of the expression in the parentheses (and the uniformity of the control-flow is the same)
+The type of an expression in parentheses, is the type of the expression in the parentheses

-A comma expression is well-typed if both of its operands are well-typed in control-flow of the same uniformity.
+A comma expression is well-typed if both of its operands are well-typed.
 In that case, its type is the type of its second operand.

 .. math::
     :nowrap: